AlyMokhtari7/Python_practice_code/README.md

 # Python_practice_code
 Here I will store my Pythons practice codes

-we can use leetcode.com this website and connect it to github; as result after few times the skill shall reveal it self.
+we could use leetcode.com and connect it to github; as result after few times the skill shall reveal it self.

-Hello my name is Hossein Radmard, (CS student) and we could be collaborators.